 I am a historian of modern Britain and a PhD candidate at Columbia University.
-My dissertation is a comprehensive history of coeducation in British universities between 1860 and 1948, and of how coeducation might help us to understand changes in gender relations more widely in Britain during that period.
-I have previously published articles on gender and classical education in nineteenth-century Oxford and on the intellectual history of male homosexuality.
+I am interested in gender, education, and the intellectual/cultural history of modern Britain and Europe more broadly.
+My dissertation is a history of those who opposed or were skeptical about coeducation in British universities between 1870 and 1930, whose countercultural decisions to carve out single-sex spaces in changing times had lasting consequences for gender relations in British higher education.
+I have published articles on gender and classical education in nineteenth-century Oxford and on the intellectual history of male homosexuality.
 I am a committed teacher, and at Columbia have taught modern British and European history and US intellectual history and supervised senior theses.
 I am a member of the New York–Cambridge Training Collaboration in Twentieth-Century British History.
-In academic year 2017-18 I am living in Cambridge while I conduct dissertation research in university archives across the UK.
+In academic year 2017-18 I am living in Cambridge while I conduct dissertation research in archives across the UK.

 On the “Blog” tab, you will find a diary of sorts about reading, thinking, and living that I have kept for almost a decade, since my first year of university.
 These days, it is updated sporadically.